 1.1.6 “Light Load Hours” or “LLH” means: (1) hours ending 0100 through 0600 and 2300 through 2400 hours PPT, Monday through Saturday, and (2) all hours on Sundays and holidays as designated by NERC.

-1.1.7 “Open Access Transmission Tariff” or “OATT” means a transmission provider’s transmission tariff that has been accepted by FERC and that FERC has ruled is consistent with or superior to FERC’s pro forma OATT for purposes of reciprocity, or that is substantially similar to FERC’s pro forma OATT.
+1.1.7 “Open Access Transmission Tariff” or “OATT” means the terms and conditions of point-to-point and network integration transmission services, ancillary services, and generator interconnections offered by BPA or a Third-Party Transmission Provider.

 1.1.8 “Scheduling Hour XX” means the 60‑minute period ending at XX:00.
 For example, Scheduling Hour 04 means the 60‑minute period ending at 4:00 a.m.